-While nine of the sixteen states of Germany were off for Reformation Day on October 31st, the more Catholic states get their turn a day later on November 1st for Allerheiligen or All Saints’ Day.
+While nine of the sixteen states of Germany were off for Reformation Day on October 31, the more Catholic states get their turn a day later on November 1 for Allerheiligen or All Saints’ Day.
 If Reformation Day or All Saints’ Day fall on a Sunday, when there’s no school and almost everybody is off anyway, you don’t get a different day off to make up for it.

-In the US you often have an observed holiday when the actual holiday falls on a Saturday or Sunday but that is not the case in Germany.
+In the U.S. you often have an observed holiday when the actual holiday falls on a Saturday or Sunday but that is not the case in Germany.

 And if you live in Berlin or Hesse, you are even more out of luck because neither Reformationstag nor Allerheiligen are official holidays there.